arnarinn1/grumbler/README.md

 grumbler
 ========

-Final project in a course at the Universitiy of Iceland, Web Development.
+Final project in a course at the University of Iceland, Web Development.